Hiking the West Highland Way on your Scotland Vacation by JetSettingFools.com

 What you need to Trek the West Highland Way, Scotland

 Before we embarked on our journey hiking the Scottish Highlands WHW trail, we had a lot of questions.
-So to begin, we are answering the most frequently asked questions about West Highland Way Scotland hiking.
+So to begin, we are answering frequently asked questions about West Highland Way Scotland hiking.

 First, we are going to answer a few general questions about walking the West Highland Way.
 Then, share top tips for planning WHW hiking trips in Scotland as part of a longer vacation.